Customer Service Certificate and Certification Programs

 Employment Outlook and Career Information

-The median hourly wage for customer service representatives was $14.70 in May 2012, reported the BLS.
-Customer service representatives working in the pipeline transportation of natural gas industry earned the highest wages in 2012 (www.bls.gov).
+The median hourly wage for customer service representatives was $15.25 in May 2015, reported the BLS.
+Customer service representatives working in the motor vehicle manufacturing earned the highest wages in 2014 (www.bls.gov).

 Certification and Continuing Education Information